-Three days after our psychedelic nocturnal arrival in America, my family arrived at our final destination: Iowa City.
-The transition was a rude awakening: from a fantastic dream straight into a bad nightmare.
-We’d traded Austria’s alpine vistas for New York’s towering skyscrapers and wide freeways, only to watch the World of Tomorrow evaporate in the blazing August sun, replaced by endless corn fields and arrow-straight gravel roads.
-I sought and found spiritual consolation in the air conditioned GM dealerships, having traded the stone Church of the Sacred Heart for the glass Temple of Saint Mark of Excellence.
+(first published in 2007) Three days after our psychedelic nocturnal arrival in America, my family arrived at our final destination: Iowa City.
+The transition was a rude awakening from a fantastic dream straight into a bad nightmare.
+We’d traded Austria’s alpine vistas for three days of New York’s towering skyscrapers and freeways, only to watch the World of Tomorrow evaporate in the blazing August sun, now replaced by endless corn fields and arrow-straight gravel roads.
+I sought and found spiritual consolation in the air conditioned GM dealerships, having traded Innsbruck’s stone Church of the Sacred Heart for the crystal cathedral of Saint Mark of Excellence.

-I landed in the US at a critical turning point in Detroit’s styling evolution.
+We landed in the US — in a red and white Swissair DC-8 — at a critical turning point in Detroit’s styling evolution.
 The Harley Earl era of gaudy fins and excess chrome was ending, and GM’s new styling chief, Bill Mitchell, was just beginning to exert his artistic influence.
 The 1960 Corvair was astonishingly clean and lean.
 The full size 1961 GM cars were smaller, lighter and more graceful, having shed several hundred pounds of fins and bling.
-I became a seven year old Mitchell acolyte.
+I became a seven year-old Mitchell acolyte.

-A year later, in an inspired display of paternal sadism, Pop traded in the geriatric blue whale for a barely mid-sized black hair-shirt 1962 Fairlane sedan.
-For the coup-de-grace, he bought transparent smooth plastic seat covers, as an additional opportunity to speed our time atoning for our sins in Purgatory.
+Two years later, in an inspired display of paternal sadism, Pop traded in the geriatric blue whale for a barely mid-sized black hair-shirt 1962 Ford Fairlane sedan., seen here with my mother and younger brother, on another of our many vain attempts to find places to hike in Iowa.
+For the coup-de-grace, he bought clear, smooth plastic seat covers as an additional opportunity to speed our time atoning for our sins in the rolling Purgatory.
 With his hyper-sensitivity to drafts, he barely cracked the windows.
-Trapped in that stuffy, cramped torture chamber, summer road trips made Abu Grhaib look like the Ritz.
-Wearing the mini-shorts of the day, we literally had to peel each other off those searing seats.
+Trapped in that stuffy, cramped torture chamber, summer vacation trips made Abu Grhaib look like the Ritz.
+Wearing the mini-shorts of the day, we literally had to peel each other off those searing plastic seat covers.

-On the Sabbath, I would take the wheezing (but GM!) bus downtown to the local Chevrolet/Buick/Cadillac dealer for my weekly worship.
+On the Sabbath, I would take the wheezing old (but GM!) bus downtown to the local Chevrolet/Buick/Cadillac dealer for my weekly worship.
 I gladly spent the better part of the day just hanging around– especially on summer weekdays when the service shop was open.
-I sat for hours in devotion, preferably in the magnificent white and tan ’63 Riviera chapel, facing the altar of its heavily chromed and jeweled dashboard, with a stack of sacred scriptures in my lap.
+I sat for hours in devotion, preferably in the magnificent chapel of St. Riviera, facing the altar of its heavily chromed and jeweled dashboard, with a stack of sacred scriptures in my lap.

 Observing my favorite priest pull the engine out of a ’55 Chevy and disassemble it right in front of me was almost too much, though.
-A painful memory of having witnessed a hog being eviscerated flashed before me.
+A painful memory of having witnessed a hog being eviscerated in an ancient barn in the Alps when I was five flashed before me.
 Watching that Chevy’s small-block heart and soul reduced to piles of parts was the unraveling of a deep mystery and my first religious crisis.
 But hardly my last.

 That black and white photo of the dealer up top immediately tapped into the anticipation I felt each August as a young boy awaiting Septembers launch of the new models.